ChrisChan114514/ChrisChan114514/readme.md

 🧰 Currently serving as a Teaching Assistant for Digital Logic Design Lab at HDU.

-🏛️ Involved in a National Social Science Fund project:
+🏛️ Involved in a **National Social Science Fund project**:

-“Research on the Evaluation and Enhancement Path of AI Large Model Sustainable Development Capability from the Perspective of Energy Correlation” (with HDU School of Management, under the guidance of Prof. Liu Zheng'gang).
+“Research on the Evaluation and Enhancement Path of AI Large Model Sustainable Development Capability from the Perspective of Energy Correlation”

+(with HDU School of Management, under the guidance of Prof. Liu Zheng'gang).

 🌱 Interests & Focus